tylervanable/python_projects/summer2024/review/README.md

 Scripts in this directory are adapted from Dr. Angela Yu's "100 Days of Code: The Complete Python Pro Bootcamp".

+The 'custom_module_ex' directory demonstrates how to import custom Python modules into a script.
+As an example, 'pi_module' with an approximation of pi is imported into a file called 'custom_module' which prints a variable from the custom module.

 The following scripts are review for Python syntax, variables, basic data types, IPO programs, branching (conditionals), loops, and functions:
 - 'add_digits_two_digit': program that requests a two digit number from the user and displays the sum of those individual digits; utilizes indexing of a variable of the integer data type.
 - 'band_name': program that asks the user for a city and a name of a pet; it then displays a sample band name to the user